I District, Turku: Urbanization

 The majority of the population of the Turku metropolitan area lives within the ring roads.
 The population density is quite high.
 Outside the city region, the population density drops sharply and urbanisation is more concentrated and surrounded by the countryside.
-Although the Turku metropolitan area as a whole has a low population density, it is worth noting that there are large unpopulated areas within the city limits, where activity and population are actually more concentrated.
+Although the Turku metropolitan area as a whole has a low population density, there are large unpopulated areas within the city limits, where activity and population are actually more concentrated.
 These more densely populated areas do not only exist in Turku, but also in four cities from Naantali to Kaarina.

-The heart of the region is the Market Square in the centre of Turku.
+The Market Square is located in the centre of Turku.
 The city centre is quite small and concentrated, comprising only 4 to 5 km^{2} blocks.
 Small and sprawling neighbourhoods surrounding the city centre were built around the 50s and 60s, along with more modern buildings.
 Further away from the city centre (about 5 to 10 km) are the larger suburbs and neighbourhoods, which may have their own centres.
 There are also several large shopping centres.

-The bus network is the only form of public transport in the Turku city region, although there have been discussions and preliminary decisions about reinstating a light rail system in the 2030s.
+The bus network is the only form of public transport in the Turku city region, although there have been discussions and preliminary decisions about reinstating a tramway system in the 2030s.